 18. Texas A&M University

 When you are looking for a bachelor of engineering, Texas A&M University offers a program to help with your long-term goals.
-The school is one of the best programs for students who want to study engineering because it offers a variety of degrees that range from undergraduate programs to doctoral level degrees.
+The school has one of the best engineering degrees for students who want to study engineering because it offers a variety of degrees that range from undergraduate programs to doctoral-level degrees.
 That allows students to advance into a higher level of education if they choose to focus on more in-depth studies in the future.

 A key aspect that sets Texas A&M University apart is the focus on learning and growing.
 Students are encouraged to learn about new topics and areas of interest as they work on their degree.
 That gives students the confidence to pursue an interdisciplinary strategy to resolve complex problems that may need an understanding of multiple topics.

 What We Like: Texas A&M University offers more than 20 concentrations in engineering that gives students a strong foundation to focus on their career goals.

 19. Rice University